What You Need To Know About National Guard Retirement

-Nationa Guard Retirement is even simpler than an active duty retirement.
-(This link summarizes the requirements.)
+National Guard Retirement is even simpler than an active duty retirement.
 The twenty-year letter of eligibility has already certified that the member is eligible to retire, and their retirement request sets the date.

 If a retiring Guardsmen is actually on active duty (mobilized) at the time of their retirement then separation procedures are executed just as for any demobilization.

 If a Guardsmen is not on active duty then there is no DD-214, no medical/dental examination, and no other paperwork.
 They’re transferred to “retired awaiting pay” status, they’re issued a “gray” ID card, and they wait for age 60.
 At age 59½ another round of verification paperwork is completed and the pension begins six months later.